Tools

 render: ({ args, result, interrupt, resume }) => {

-// The interrupt payload is available when the tool is waiting for user input
+// Show confirmation dialog when waiting for user input

 if (interrupt) {